-To verify the sign-in link for IAM users for your account, open the IAM console and check under AWS Account Alias on the dashboard.
+To verify the sign-in link for IAM users for your account, open the IAM console and check under IAM users sign-in link on the dashboard.

 For more information about IAM, see AWS Identity and Access Management (IAM) (p.
-40).
+41).